 Nine cameras have been installed in Stage One of the scheme.
 Ten cameras have been installed in Stage 2.
 Three cameras have been installed in Stage 3.

 Cameras are located at the following in the following locations:

 CCTV cameras will be operating continuously, 24 hours a day, 7 days per week.
-The cameras will capture any activity that occurs in the field of view of the cameras.
-The images will be used to assist in identifying offenders in an effort to reduce crime, violence, and anti-social behaviour and increase the perception of safety in our community.
+The cameras capture any activity that occurs in the field of view of the cameras.
+The images are used to assist in identifying offenders in an effort to reduce crime, violence, and anti-social behaviour and increase the perception of safety in our community.